RealCyberNomadic/Termux-Setup-Script/README.md

    Allows you to update or refresh the setup script at any time without reinstalling, ensuring you always have the latest features.

  * File Explorer Interface
-   Includes a user-friendly folder-style navigation UI to simplify file browsing and management without relying solely on command-line commands.
+   Includes a userfriendly folderstyle navigation UI to simplify file browsing and management without relying solely on commandline commands.

  * Clean Exit Option
    Lets you exit the script safely at any point, preserving your environment and session state.